 More Than Nominal Guaranteed Minimum Amount in FAR IDIQ Contracts: To ensure that a contract is binding, the minimum quantity must be more than a nominal amount, but should not exceed the amount the agency is fairly certain to order.
 FAR 16.504(a).

 Federal procurement regulations, FAR 16.5 and GAO bid protest decisions have recognized that there is not set number or formula that shows what is a nominally guaranteed minimum for IDIQ contracts.
 However, the determination of whether a stated minimum quantity is “nominal” must consider the nature of the acquisition as a whole.
 Carr’s Wild Horse Ctr., B-285833, Oct.
 3, 2000, 2000 CPD ¶ 210 at 3.
+Find out more about the VA’s small business set aside rule of two.

 - The minimum guaranteed amount in FAR IDIQ contracts must be evaluated in the context of all of the specific facts and circumstances of the procurement.